oy-gen/code-some-collection/README.md

 ## Scale Balancing Algorithm - Frontend

 The infamous Scale Balance Challenge!
 This solution dynamically calculates the balance between two sides using the available weights and intelligently assigns them to the correct scale pan.
 After evaluating all potential configurations in a base-3 system ( left/right/none ) for each weight, it selects the simplest possible solution.
 Try it out!
-Change, add or remove weights the to test the algorithm.
+Change, add or remove weights to test the algorithm.

 ![image](https://github.com/user-attachments/assets/e87d0be7-c636-4e56-b66a-07261182ee75)